bombchus/z64-music-wiki/docs/advanced/adsr/envelopes.md

     </item>
     ```

 Below is a graphical representation of the envelope of the "Piano" instrument.
 The ADSR values for *Ocarina of Time* and *Majora's Mask* are linear values with the time being in microseconds.
-A value of `1` for your envelope data is equal to ~4000 µs (0.004 s).
+A value of `1` for envelope data is equal to ~4000 µs (0.004 s).

 In the example below, we will assume the sample's waveform is 2 s in total length, so over 8000 µs (0.008 s) the sample goes from zero amplitude to ~99% amplitude, then once it reaches ~99% amplitude it returns to zero amplitude over the course of 960000 µs (0.96 s) and remains at zero amplitude for 4000 µs (0.004 s) and then it will remain at zero amplitude indefinitely due to the value of `-1` being the special command `ADSR_HANG`.